 As kids build knowledge about the family, what do they know about you?
 Do they know about your job?
 Do they know you like baseball?
 Sure, but there’s a bigger question.
 Do they know you’re a Christian?

 Have you ever shared your testimony of conversion with your children?
-Sure, your children know that you’re religious, that’s evident as you attend church on a weekly basis.
-But, it’s extremely vital for your children to know about your salvation.
-It’s critically important for your children to grow up in your home hearing about how you came to faith in Christ.
+Sure, your kids know you’re religious.
+That’s evident as you attend church on a weekly basis.
+But it’s extremely vital for your children to know about your salvation.
+It’s critically important for kids to grow up in your home hearing about how you came to faith in Christ.

 Your Story Is Really About God

-Stories are powerful tools that can be used to communicate truth.
-Jesus often taught with stories and his disciples grew as they heard him communicate truth.
+Stories are powerful tools that we can use to communicate truth.
+Jesus often taught with stories, and his disciples grew as they heard him communicate truth.
 However, your testimony is more than a powerful story.
 If all you do is share your story with others, you will fail to be a true witness of the gospel.
-Your story is not about you—it’s about God.
+Your story is not about you.
+When you share your testimony, it’s about God.

-When Paul stood before Agrippa he told his story.
-However, he traced the story from his pre-conversion status as a Pharisee to his post-conversion status as a prisoner of Jesus.
+When Paul stood before Agrippa, he told his story.
+However, he traced the story from his pre-conversion status as a Pharisee to his post-conversion status as a prisoner for Jesus.
 The entire story was intended to point to the saving power of God in his life.
-It was not to glorify Paul, but rather, to glorify God.
+It was not to glorify Paul but rather to glorify God.

-In Deuteronomy 6, we find the repeating of the Law and Moses points the people to share the story of God’s saving power with their children.
-In fact, when they ask about why it is that they worship God and serve God in the way they do, the people of Israel were to communicate the following to their children:
+In Deuteronomy 6, we find the repeating of the Law.
+Moses points the people to share the story of God’s saving power with their children.
+In fact, when they ask about why they worship God and serve God in the way they do, the people of Israel were to communicate the following:

-Do your children see you as religious or do they view you as a Christian?
-There is a massive difference—in fact an eternal difference.
-Tell your story, but most importantly, tell the story of God’s saving love.
+Do your children see you as religious, or do they view you as a Christian?
+There is a massive difference—an eternal difference.
+Share your testimony.
+Tell your story.
+But most importantly, tell the story of God’s saving love.